-Ex-Ukraine envoy Volker says he didn’t realize Burisma probe was ‘tantamount’ to investigating Biden
+Trump call with Ukraine president placed on highly classified computer system due to 'administrative error,' NSC aid testifies

+Morrison had previously testified behind closed doors that senior National Security Council (NSC) lawyer John Eisenberg had relayed to him that his secretary accidentally put the transcript in the classified system.
+Morrison confirmed that Eisenberg wanted to "restrict access" to the transcript, but maintained that the secretary had apparently misinterpreted that instruction.

+FLASHBACK: LEAK OF TRUMP CALL WITH AUSTRALIA LEADER PROMPTS WH TO INCREASE SECURITY MEASURES

-A former U.S. envoy to Ukraine testified at the second round of Tuesday’s impeachment hearings that he didn't initially realize the connection between a President Trump-sought investigation of "Burisma" and the Bidens, as he appeared to distance himself from any efforts to investigate the latter in conversations over the summer.
+Also on Tuesday, former U.S. Special Representative for Ukraine Kurt Volker testified at the second round of Tuesday’s impeachment hearings that he didn't initially realize the connection between a Trump-sought investigation of "Burisma" and the Bidens, as he appeared to distance himself from any efforts to investigate the latter in conversations over the summer.

-Former U.S. Special Representative for Ukraine Kurt Volker and former National Security Council aide Tim Morrison -- who were involved in the Trump administration’s Ukraine policy at the time of Trump’s momentous summer phone call with Ukrainian President Volodymyr Zelensky in which he sought the Biden probe -- both testified Tuesday afternoon.
+Both Morrison and Volker were involved in the Trump administration’s Ukraine policy at the time of Trump’s momentous summer phone call with Ukrainian President Volodymyr Zelensky in which he suggested a Biden probe.
 The testimony followed five hours of testimony earlier in the day with the NSC's Lt.
 Col. Alexander Vindman and Vice President Pence aide Jennifer Williams.

 Volker, in his opening statement, went into great detail about his understanding of efforts to seek investigations from Ukraine.